 The strength of the New Zealand dollar (kiwi) is a concern.
-The New Zealand dollar appreciated dramatically to NZD1=USD0.83 at the start of 2013, from NZD1=USD0.49 four years ago.
-The kiwi depreciated slightly to USD0.77 in August 2013, but bounced back again to USD0.81 in early-September 2013.
+The New Zealand dollar appreciated dramatically to NZD1=USD0.8517 in March 2014, from NZD1=USD0.49 four years ago.
+The kiwi depreciated slightly to USD0.7884 in July 2013, but bounced back again to USD0.8125 in September 2013.
 The high New Zealand dollar handicaps exports and thus economic growth.

-The country posted a seasonally-adjusted current account deficit of NZ$2.2 billion (US$1.77 billion) in Q1 2013, down from NZ$2.5 billion (US$2 billion) in the previous quarter, according to Statistics New Zealand.
-In the first quarter of 2013, the country’s current account deficit fell slightly to 4.8% of GDP, from 4.9% of GDP in 2012, mainly due to a fall in imports of petroleum products.
+The country posted a account deficit of NZ$800 million (US$685 million) in Q4 2013, down from NZ$2.5 billion (US$2 billion) in the previous quarter, and the smallest deficit since Q1 2010, thanks to the rise in value of dairy products exports, according to Statistics New Zealand.
+For the whole year of 2013, the current account deficit fell to 3.4% of GDP from 4.9% of GDP in 2012.

 International migrant flows have a significant impact on house price movements and construction activity in New Zealand.
 The housing boom during the early-2000s was strongly associated with immigration increases during that time.

 The net inflow of permanent and long-term migration was highest in 2002, with more than 38,000 migrants, followed by 35,000 in 2003 and 15,000 in 2004.
 However, net migration was just 3,800 in 2008, which was attributed to a weak economy and low employment opportunities.
 In 2009, net migration increased again to 21,300 but plunged to just 10,500 in 2010.

-New Zealandís population is currently around 4.4 million, according to Statistics New Zealand, up from about 4 million recorded in the 2006 census.
+New Zealand’s population is currently around 4.4 million, according to Statistics New Zealand, up from about 4 million recorded in the 2006 census.
 With a growth rate of 1% per year, population is projected to reach 5 million in 2020.

 Be the first to comment on this article!